duckopia/sodium-1.12/README.md

 Vintagium is an Unofficial Fork of CaffeineMC's ["Sodium"](https://modrinth.com/mod/sodium), ported to 1.12.2 and made to work with Forge Mod Loader.

 ## Disclaimer
 Vintagium is not and never will be compatible with Optifine!
+So, delete it : )

 ## Contributors